MicrosoftDocs/win32/desktop-src/WMP/downloading-media-content.md

 ---
 title: Downloading Media Content
-description: Downloading Media Content ms.assetid: '0a057e13-6e0c-4a8f-9cab-051183e6b222'
+description: Downloading Media Content ms.assetid: 0a057e13-6e0c-4a8f-9cab-051183e6b222
-keywords: ["Windows Media Player online stores,downloading media content", "online stores,downloading media content", "type 1 online stores,downloading media content", "Windows Media Player online stores,media content downloading", "online stores,media content downloading", "type 1 online stores,media content downloading", "media content,downloading", "downloading media content"]
+keywords:
+- Windows Media Player online stores,downloading media content
+- online stores,downloading media content
+- type 1 online stores,downloading media content
+- Windows Media Player online stores,media content downloading
+- online stores,media content downloading
+- type 1 online stores,media content downloading
+- media content,downloading
+- downloading media content
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Downloading Media Content

 Windows Media Player handles music file downloads for the online store.
 A download can be initiated when the discovery page calls [External.download](external-download.md) or when the user chooses, in the Player, to download a set of tracks.
-In either case, Windows Media Player calls [IWMPContentPartner::Download](iwmpcontentpartner-download.md), passing a content container list that describes the set of tracks to be downloaded and a cookie that represents the download transaction.
-The content partner plug-in must then call [IWMPContentPartnerCallback::DownloadTrack](iwmpcontentpartnercallback-downloadtrack.md) once for each track in the set.
+In either case, Windows Media Player calls [IWMPContentPartner::Download](/windows/win32/contentpartner/nf-contentpartner-iwmpcontentpartner-download?branch=master), passing a content container list that describes the set of tracks to be downloaded and a cookie that represents the download transaction.
+The content partner plug-in must then call [IWMPContentPartnerCallback::DownloadTrack](/windows/win32/contentpartner/nf-contentpartner-iwmpcontentpartnercallback-downloadtrack?branch=master) once for each track in the set.
 When the plug-in calls **DownloadTrack**, it passes an **HRESULT** in the *hrDownload* parameter.
 If the plug-in passes a success code in *hrDownload*, Windows Media Player downloads the track.
 If the plug-in passes a failure code in *hrDownload*, the Player does not download the track.
 For each call to **Download**, the plug-in must supply the transaction cookie and the ID of the track in question.
 For tracks that will actually be downloaded, the plug-in must also supply the URL of the track.

 After a file is downloaded, Windows Media Player automatically updates the library to reflect the newly purchased music.
-The Player provides status information to the plug-in about the download operation by calling [IWMPContentPartner::DownloadTrackComplete](iwmpcontentpartner-downloadtrackcomplete.md).
+The Player provides status information to the plug-in about the download operation by calling [IWMPContentPartner::DownloadTrackComplete](/windows/win32/contentpartner/nf-contentpartner-iwmpcontentpartner-downloadtrackcomplete?branch=master).
 In this method, the Player provides an **HRESULT** to indicate success or failure of the download, the track ID, and the custom parameters string that the online store provided when it called **DownloadTrack**.

 ## Related topics